sathishbaburaj/Bamazon/Readme.md

-### This App is built With following npm Installations
+### This App is built With following npm Installations  and Programming languages

 * [Node.js] (https://nodejs.org/en/)